-Ryan Winfield is a New York Times bestselling American author whose novels have been translated into more than eight languages.
+Ryan Winfield is the New York Times bestselling author of seven novels translated into more than eight languages.
 He lives in Seattle.

 If your book club or organization would like to arrange an appearance from Ryan, either in person or via Skype, please send him a private message at facebook.com/ryanwinfield.

 I've been asked why I write.
 I write because I remember.

 I remember waking up to snow.
 Great buckets of it poured from the gray skies and blanketing everything in quiet white.
 I remember racing to dress, struggling with my boots.
 "Here, don't forget your mittens."
 I remember the soft thump of that first footstep in the cold and virgin powder, the tracks looking back, foghorns blowing on the mist-covered bay.
 I feel the canvas paper bag cutting into my shoulders, the weight of Sunday's headlines heavy on my mind.
 I see the trees bowed with armloads of white, as if to curtsey my passing.
 I remember rubber bands and ink stained hands.
 A car spun sideways in a ditch.
 Always a car.
 Then barking dogs, a distant chainsaw.
 Freckles throwing fastballs that hurt for the cold of them on my neck.
 I remember snowmen, and igloos, and icy trails through the white and wondrous woods.
 And I remember sweet Mrs. Johnson waiting at her door.
 The smell of Avon powder, her thin smile, an envelope pressed into my palm--ten dollars and a peppermint candy cane thank you.
 Evening now.
 I remember running downtown--Salvation Army bells, white lights strung in sidewalk trees, bundled shoppers bent against the wind.
 I remember the heavy door, the warmth, the wood.
 The bookstore!
 Smells of paper and leather and ink.
 Walls of worlds bound and waiting for me to read.